Subaru Legacy: Rallying

 The Legacy was campaigned by the Subaru World Rally Team in the World Rally Championship and British Rally Championship, with the help of Prodrive, beginning in 1990.
 It wasn't considered a truly competitive model at first, but showed promise under the command of Markku Alen, who in 1991 managed a third-place finish at the Swedish Rally.
 1992 debuted the combination of experienced Group B, Pikes Peak International Hillclimb, and WRC driver Ari Vatanen, paired with the up-and-coming Scottish driver Colin McRae for Subaru's WRC effort.
 Two second-place finishes, one by each driver, strengthened the commitment of Subaru to the World Rally Championship, the Legacy, and their drivers.
 The Legacy's primary competitor, with a turbocharged engine and AWD, was the Mitsubishi Galant VR-4.

 1993 became a breakout year for Subaru as Colin McRae and Ari Vatanen pushed the Legacy to a third-place finish at the Swedish Rally and a one-two placing after the first leg of the Acropolis Rally.
 Prodrive boss David Garraway was eager to prove the potential of the new Impreza WRC car, but was charged with gaining a victory in the Legacy before the Impreza could debut.
 At the round eight Rally New Zealand, Subaru finally struck gold when McRae managed to hold back François Delecour in his Ford Escort RS Cosworth for the win.
 This was the last WRC year for the Legacy, as the Impreza debuted at the following event, where it placed second in the hands of Vatanen.

 Richard Burns was successful in numerous events with the car during 1992 before joining the World Rally team to drive the Impreza in 1993.
 Alister McRae, Per Eklund, Possum Bourne and Hannu Mikkola also competed in the Legacy during its WRC participation.

-The Legacy remains an ever-present competitor in rallies around the world.
-SCCA ProRally and Rally America participation from many teams has been impressive.
-The Legacy and the Impreza have many interchangeable parts which makes for a very competent and reliable entry.
+The Legacy has been frequently used in rallies such as SCCA ProRally and Rally America.

 The Legacy, and its Outback stablemate, has won the Alcan Winter Rally several times; the first win was in 1990 followed by another win in 1992, 2002 and 2006.

 A 1990 Legacy was the first Group N car to ever finish the WRC Safari Rally.
 This rally is considered the world's most gruelling rally under the World Rally Championship.
 In 1990 the 38th Safari Rally had 59 competitors total, only 10 of which were able to reach the finish.
 The Legacy was the only Group N car able to reach the finish and was in 8th place overall.